khangvu0/rock-paper-scissors/README.md

 - Creating and using JavaScript objects to encapsulate logic and state.
 - Understanding the __this__ keyword in the context of object methods.
-- Nesting functions within objects and invoking them dynamically.
+- Nesting functions within objects and calling them dynamically.
 - Using the data-* attribute in HTML and accessing it in JavaScript.
-- Making UI components responsive with CSS media queries.
+- Making a responsive site that gradually changes with viewport width.
 - Applying CSS properties like object-fit and object-position for image handling.
 - Utilizing the __details__ and __summary__ HTML tags for collapsible instructions.